RafaelKeramidas/RStats/README.txt

 RStats - Detailed player stats for SA-MP

 # ABOUT
-RStats is a free project (SA-MP Filterscript and Web interface) for SA-MP which allows you to get detailled statistics from your players.
+RStats is a free project (SA-MP Filterscript and Web interface) for SA-MP which allows you to get detailled statistics from your players and keeps a history of it.
 With the well designed database of RStats you can exctract a lot of information about players (time they spend each day on the server for example), use your imagination ;-)

+@ Main features
+- Detailled players stats (connects, disonnects, spawns, vehicle usage, kills, deaths, etc.).
+- Well designed database.
+- Player stat dialog box.
+- Random stats messages.
+- Awesome web interface coming soon !

 @ Information
-The web interface is still in developement, but you can use the filterscript and work on your own scripts.
+The web interface is still in developement, but you can use the filterscript and collect stats to use for the coming panel.

 @ Author
 This project was developped by Rafael 'R@f' Keramidas <rafael@keramid.as>.